Melvern Lake, Kansas, USA

 - Statistics / Weather / Helpful Links

 Looking for Melvern Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Melvern Lake is the perfect spot in dry southeast Kansas to enjoy a week at the lake.
 Built in 1972 as a flood control reservoir, Melvern Lake now offers a wealth of outdoor fun to all comers.
 Since the US Army Corps of Engineers (USACE) first opened the lake to the public in 1975, six campgrounds, a marina, several boat ramps and three swimming beaches offer all of the lakefront fun anyone could want.
 Five of the campgrounds are operated by the USACE.
 The sixth has become Eisenhower State Park.
 A variety of trails for hiking, horseback riding and cycling provide plenty of opportunity to enjoy the fresh air.